Reimagining Humanitarian Technology Design

 Reimagining Humanitarian Technology:

-Technology as a tool for transformation, not perpetuation
+Technology as a tool for transformation

 Collaborative, multidisciplinary and reflexive practice